Launde Abbey, Leicestershire, England

 The icehouse is no longer part of the Launde Estate and is on a neighbouring property.

-Designation status: English Heritage Listed Building Designation Grade II Designation Reference 190577
+Designation status: The National Heritage List for England: Listed Building Designation Grade II Designation Reference 190577

 Feature created: 1790 to 1830